DFE-Digital/itt-mentor-services/docs/connect-to-azure.md

    > $ az login --use-device-code
    > ```

-6. Then run:
+3. Then run:

    ```
    $ make qa get-cluster-credentials
    ```

-7. Assuming everything worked correctly, you should now be able to access the Kubernetes cluster using the `kubectl` command.
+4. Assuming everything worked correctly, you should now be able to access the Kubernetes cluster using the `kubectl` command.

    > You can test you have access by running this command:
    >
    > ```
-   > kubectl get namespaces
+   > kubectl -n bat-qa get deployments
    > ```
    >
-   > You should see a list of Kubernetes namespaces.
+   > You should see a list of Kubernetes deployments.
 If you don't, something is wrong.

 ## 2. Get the Kubernetes Deployment name